pivot-access-ltd/bma-offline-docs/src/how-to-manage-vmware-images-5144.md

 - <a href="https://github.com/canonical/packer-maas">Packer template</a> for MAAS custom image

 <a href="#heading--features-and-limitations"><h2 id="heading--features-and-limitations">About the features and limitations of VMWare images in MAAS</h2></a>

+<a href="#heading--no-cloning-support"><h3 id="heading--no-cloning-support">About cloning VMWare images</h3></a>

+VMware [does not support cloning boot devices](https://kb.vmware.com/s/article/84280) - you may run into issues triggered by non-unique UUID.
+[One such issue](https://kb.vmware.com/s/article/84349) may lead to data corruption on VMFS datastores when using cloned boot devices.

 <a href="#heading--networking"><h3 id="heading--networking">About VMWare images and MAAS networking</h3></a>